ZEISS-PiWeb/PiWeb-Api/_pages/API/v1.5/DataService/023-dataservice-configuration.md

 {% assign linkId="configurationEndpointDelete2" %}
 {% assign method="DELETE" %}
-{% assign endpoint="/configuration/:pluralizedEntityType/:attributesIdList" %}
+{% assign endpoint="/configuration/:entityType/:attributesIdList" %}
 {% assign summary="Deletes the attributes in :attributedIdList for :entityType" %}
-{% assign description="Deletes all attribute definitions of which the id is in the `:attributeIdList` for the specified `:pluralizedEntityType`.
-If `:attributeIdList` is not specified, the request deletes all attributes of the `:pluralizedEntityType`." %}
+{% assign description="Deletes all attribute definitions of which the id is in the `:attributeIdList` for the specified `:entityType`.
+If `:attributeIdList` is not specified, the request deletes all attributes of the `:entityType`." %}
 {% assign exampleCaption="Delete the part attributes with the keys *1001* and *1002*" %}

 {% capture jsonrequest %}